biomejs/biome/GOVERNANCE.md

 ## Financial Contributions

-Biome is in the fortunate position that people care enough about it that they want to invest in its future financially.
-However, with money comes responsibility, so we are setting the following around
+Biome is in the fortunate position that people care enough about it that they want to invest financially in its future.
+However, with money comes responsibility, so we are committed to the following.

 There are two ways of funding Biome and its development, though we greatly prefer the first.